sunify/photos/README.md

 ### How to add new photo

-1. Put it into photos folder
+1. Put it into `source-photos` folder
-2. Run npm run new-photos
+2. Run `npm run new-photos`
-3. Edit title in corresponding file in src/content/photos
+3. Edit title in corresponding file in `src/content/photos`
 4. Done